 Fishing rights systems are reversing overfishing, reviving coastal communities across the world and bringing the oceans back to life.

-Our goal: Help 12 key governments – responsible for 61 percent of the global fish catch – switch to sustainable fishing, a tipping point to ensure we have fish forever.
+Our goal: Help 12 key governments — responsible for 61 percent of the global fish catch — switch to sustainable fishing.

-Why: Sustainable fishing can't spread globally unless we design solutions that meet the needs of fishermen, seafood suppliers and retailers, policymakers, and others who depend on our oceans.
+Why: For sustainable fishing to spread, solutions must meet the needs of fishermen, seafood suppliers and others who depend on our oceans.

 How: EDF will support our diverse set of partners by supplying knowledge, tools and experience to make fishing sustainable.

 How: Together with our partners, we hope to show how fisheries investment proposals can be structured to attract investment.